FIRSTinMI/av-docs/docs/setting-up-the-fim-av-system/index.md

     - There is a desktop shortcut in the upper left corner and a taskbar shortcut on the bottom of the screen.
     - Click the down triangle on the Open button at the top left
     - Browse to the Events folder for your event and select the .vmix file  -->
+{% endcomment %}

-**Put a copy of the default configuration into your event folder.** It can be found in Google Drive at "FiM-AV > Cart-Setup > vMix > 2025-Reefscape-FiMVideo#.vmix".
+**Put a copy of the default configuration into your event folder.** It can be found in Google Drive at "FiM-AV > Cart-Setup > vMix > 2026-Rebuilt-FiMVideo#.vmix".
 If you have difficulty finding this please reach out for help in the {% include slack-av-help.md %}.
 Double check that you're using the copy in your event folder, so you don't overwrite other events' configs.

 This will open several inputs and input tabs:

 - Field Cam
 - PTZ Cam
-- Audience Display (Desktop capture of the application window)
+- Audience Display (Desktop capture).
+Please note that we recommend instead utilizing the web-based version of the Audience Display.
+See the [Launching Audience Display](#launch-audience-display) section for more information.
 - Virtual – Game input (chroma key of Audience Display layered on top of a copy of Field Cam input)
 - Several Opening videos
 - Audio In 17+18